kallookoo/wp-color-picker-alpha/Readme.md

   To set the type of color format; hex, rgb, hsl.
 Use the current or default color.

   By default is rgb and if is hex change to rgba when the alpha channel is set.
-It also supports rgba and hsla.
+It also supports rgba, hsla and octo hexadecimal.

+  For limitations you must specify octohex as type when you want to use the hexadecimal format and the alpha channel.

 * data-alpha-skip-debounce: